BKmetoff/Altcademy/capstone-is-it-a-guitar/README.md

 This is the capstone project of [Altcademy](https://www.altcademy.com/)'s [FullStack WebDev](https://www.altcademy.com/programs/fswd) course.

-A live version of the app is deployed on [Heroku](https://isitaguitar.herokuapp.com/)
+A live version of the app is deployed on [Heroku](https://isitaguitar.herokuapp.com/).

+The app is not meant to be used on mobile devises.

 ## Main features: